RebelToolbox/RebelDocumentation/tutorials/inputs/input_examples.rst

 The :ref:`InputMap <class_InputMap>` is the most flexible way to handle a variety of inputs.
 You use this by creating named input *actions*, to which you can assign any number of input events, such as keypresses or mouse clicks.
-A new Godot project includes a number of default actions already defined.
+A new Rebel project includes a number of default actions already defined.
 To see them, and to add your own, open Project -> Project Settings and select the InputMap tab: